 What Is Geo-spoofing?

 The commonly used term for pretending to be in a different country using a VPN is geo-spoofing.
 If you think it sounds technical, don’t worry–it really isn’t.
-Some websites, such as online streaming services, online retailers, and online news sites, offer different websites and services to people in different countries.
+Some websites, such as online streaming services, online retailers, and online news sites, offer different versions of websites and services to people in different countries.
 Other websites only offer access to their content to people in certain countries.
 Collectively, these restrictions are known as geo-blocks, and they are huge bummer.

 Both of these types of websites will look at the details of each visitor’s internet connection to determine if they should be allowed to view the site and which site to direct them to.
 Geo-spoofing is a way to get around this and gain access to the site you want to visit.
 You do this by fooling these websites into thinking that you are in a different location.
 And, in order to do this, you need to use a VPN.